JeetChaurasia/Multi-Task-Learning-MTL-Model/README.md

 The overall model can be referred to as a Multi-Task Learning (MTL) Model, as it learns to perform multiple related tasks simultaneously.

 In terms of the specific architecture, the model can be referred to as a LSTM-based MTL Model with Adversarial Training, due to its use of Long Short-Term Memory (LSTM) layers and adversarial training techniques.

+📜 Note: This project is still on development so you might face some errors but I am trying to address the errors 🔍 please help if you find some.

+😮‍💨 Errors known:

+1. Missing error handling
+2. Lack of hyperparameter tuning
+3. Inconsistent evaluation metrics

+    These will be fixed soon guys thank you.😁